Why Can’t Interpreters Use Digital Notes?

 Summarising Key Takeaways

-Interpreters face ethical, technical, and practical challenges that make digital note-taking unsuitable for many contexts.
-From safeguarding confidentiality to ensuring reliability and professionalism, their methods prioritise accuracy and trust.
+Interpreters face ethical, technical, and practical reasons digital note-taking does not fit many contexts.
+From confidentiality to reliability and professionalism, the methods they use put accuracy and trust first.

 To learn more about interpreting standards or to explore professional interpreting services, contact us by email, phone, or through our online form.